Cultural Engagement Chapel: Experiencing the Christmas Story

 Mikel Del Rosario leads a conversation about the Christmas story with Drs.
 Terri Moore, David Lowery, and Darrell Bock, all professors of New Testament at Dallas Theological Seminary.

-Mikel Del Rosario is a doctoral student in New Testament Studies at Dallas Theological Seminary, Project Manager for Cultural Engagement at the Hendricks Center, and Adjunct Professor of Apologetics and World Religion at William Jessup University.
-Mikel co-authors The Table Briefing articles for Bibliotheca Sacra, manages the Table Podcast, and helps Christians defend the faith with confidence though his apologetics ministry.
+Mikel Del Rosario is a PhD student in New Testament Studies at Dallas Theological Seminary, Project Manager for Cultural Engagement at the Hendricks Center, and Adjunct Professor of Apologetics and World Religion at William Jessup University.
+Mikel co-authors The Table Briefing articles in Bibliotheca Sacra with Darrell Bock, manages the Table Podcast, and helps Christians defend the faith with courage and compassion though his apologetics speaking ministry.
 He holds a Master of Theology (ThM) from DTS and an MA in Christian Apologetics from Biola University.